sozbtn/wave-terrain-synthesis/README.md

 # wts

 This repository contains an implementation of Dynamic Wave Terrain Synthesis with 3D visulisation and unique extensions.
 It implemented as part of my [masters thesis](https://projekter.aau.dk/projekter/files/286179553/thesisReport.pdf) for the MSc.
-Sound and Music Computing program at Aalborg University Copenhagen.
+Sound and Music Computing at Aalborg University Copenhagen.

 Extensions include:
 - Interfacing  and mapping with MPE compatible instruments for XYZ expressive control of the orbit